laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1185

 Cashier Stripe v13 comes with support for checking Stripe Product identifiers.
-To provide support for this feature, a new `stripe_product` column should be added to the `stripe_subscriptions` table:
+To provide support for this feature, a new `stripe_product` column should be added to the `subscription_items` table:

 ```php
 Schema::table('subscription_items', function (Blueprint $table) {